simon-hjp/ssl-interpreting-parkinson-asr/README.md

 , where `$TASK` corresponds to the name of the target task you want to evaluate.
 You can always inspect the directory `scripts/evaluation/` to find other interesting scripts.

+Below is the ReadMe of the original source paper:

 <h1 align="center"><span style="font-weight:normal">Unveiling Interpretability in Self-Supervised Speech Representations for Parkinson’s Diagnosis 🗣️🎙️📝📊</h1>